Legal Advice for Compensation Insurance Claims & TPD Payouts

 Following a traffic accident, we recommend you take pictures and videos of the vehicles involved.
 These are the steps you should take to record the damage visually:

-Take multiple photos of each vehicle involved in the accident from different angles, including damage to the vehicles’ front, back, sides, and roof.
-If there are any visible injuries, take photos of them as well.
+Take multiple photos and videos of each vehicle involved in the accident from different angles.
+If there are any visible injuries, take pictures of them as well.
+Document the following:

 • The accident location